Our three-night stay and all experiences for our Family Vacation in State College, PA were hosted by Central PA Convention & Visitors Bureau.

 The first cave experience in Pennsylvania we had was in Penn’s Cave & Wildlife Park.
 These caves were discovered by Native Americans hundreds of years ago.
-There is an amazing and morbid love story legend which I found so interesting and the sign is erected on the pathway down to the cave entrance.
+There is an amazing and morbid love story legend that I found so interesting and the sign is erected on the pathway down to the cave entrance.

 See, now you’re intrigued too!
 Essentially a white guy fell in love with a stunning native woman (named Nittany) with a lot of brothers who didn’t want her to be with him.
 So they banished him to the cave and wouldn’t let him out.
-Eventually he died and his soul is said to haunt the area, if you believe in that kind of thing.
+Eventually, he died and his soul is said to haunt the area if you believe in that kind of thing.
 Don’t let this story keep you away though!

 Caves are so interesting – they’ve been formed by tectonic movement, compression, erosion and flooding.
 Have you been to a cave like this one where you have to take a boat through it?
 So in one day, we soared over 1000 feet in the air and close to one hundred feet down.

 In 1885, Penn’s Cave opened as a commercial show cavern, and the Penn’s Cave Hotel was built (now an admin building).
 It’s a pretty cool looking building!
-My vote is they reopen it as an AirBnB!
+My vote is they reopen it as an Airbnb!

 The other part of the park is the Wildlife Park.
-I often have problems with captivity of animals that are meant to be in the wild.
+I often have problems with the captivity of animals that are meant to be in the wild.
 From my understanding, the bear pictured here below had just had dental surgery.
 In all likelihood, that means he wasn’t captured heinously and is being mistreated.
 Same with the lynx sitting pretty below.
 He looks content.

 Discovery Space of Central Pennsylvania

 Physics and mechanics are really important STEM activities in our house.
-A trip to Discovery Space of Central Pennsylvania was a must do for the kids during our time in State College!
+A trip to Discovery Space of Central Pennsylvania was a must-do for the kids during our time in State College!

 Every one of the 45+ exhibits is “hands-on” for the kids to encourage play, exploration, and most importantly, experimentation.
 Many of these exhibits and activities have been created in collaboration with students from Penn State.

 This is the place to take your kid about the same age as Little Man for maximum time out of the house.
 Once they get to Miss M’s age (10), they can get bored in this kind of environment in an hour or so.
 But the younger ones, I think Little Man could have stayed all day here.
 Sometimes we seem to forget that at that age, it’s all experimentation and new experiences.
-This is the kid of place that caters to their imaginations.
+This is the kind of place that caters to their imaginations.

 Nittany Lion Shrine